Benjamin Mandel: Personal and death

 He believed in exposing the Communist Party in the U.S. and explained in 1951: You've got to assume there is a present communist conspiracy, and it is obvious the communists want every additional scrap of atomic information they can lay hands on.

 There are two ways to meet this conspiracy.
 One is to have a secret polic.
 The other is to develop the evidence in the American way, in open hearings and with sworn testimony.
 The goal should never be to railroad the people; always to respect civil liberties.

 Mandel died age 82 on August 8, 1973, at the Mar-Salle Convalescent Home at 2131 O Street NW, Washington, DC.

 Works

-According to his Washington Post obituary, Mandel was co-author of the book I Was a Soviet Worker, published in the U.S. in 1936 and in the U.K. in 1937, but neither "Mandel" nor "Miller" appears in the book.
+According to his Washington Post obituary, Mandel was co-author of the book I Was a Soviet Worker, published in the U.S. in 1936 and in the U.K. in 1937.